Commonwealth Guest List

 Commonwealth Guest List Rules

-- Free for women all night.
+- Free for women all night on guest list.

 - Men free before midnight with an even female-to-male ratio.